-Honduras has several things going for it as a honeymoon destination: It's hot, it's cheap and the snorkeling and scuba diving in the Caribbean waters off this Central American country are nothing short of spectacular.
+Honduras has several things going for it as a honeymoon destination: It's hot, cheap and the snorkeling and scuba diving in the Caribbean waters off this Central American country are nothing short of spectacular.

 Like Belize and Costa Rica, which are also in Central America and are particularly appealing to honeymoon couples, Honduras is one of those less-touristed tropical destinations where beaches are still pristine and uncrowded and two water lovers on a budget can always find an affordable (if not downright cheap) place to stay.

 One of the three Islas de Bahía (Bay Islands) located thirty miles off the northern coast of Honduras, Roatan has emerged as a favorite destination for honeymoon couples and other romantics traveling to Honduras.

 Clear Caribbean waters with a year-round temperature of 80 degrees make for great swimming in Roatan.
 But what really draws travelers here is the snorkeling and scuba diving: Roatan is home to the second largest barrier reef in the world and its underwater world is fascinating.